 - 19.5 Any Participant may, at its sole election, in addition to the information and priorities provided pursuant to Section 18.4, offer on the Preschedule Day additional holdback capacity, or additional transmission service rights, including intermediate or wheeling transmission service, for use by other Participants under Part III of this Tariff.
 Any such offer shall include for such offered holdback or transmission service rights the same type of point of receipt, point of delivery, quantity, and numeric factor information required by Section 19.4 as well as any associated or resulting limit on such Participant's offered holdback. - 19.5 Any Participant with excess supply that is not obligated to the WRAP through a positive Sharing Calculation result may at its sole election, offer such supply to the WRAP as Voluntary Holdback.
-If the offering Participant has a positive Sharing Calculation result, the offered capacity shall be in addition to that Sharing Calculation result; if the offering Participant has a negative Sharing Calculation result, the offered capacity will only be included in the allocation of Holdback Requirement so long as the offering Participant did not confirm a need for Holdback Capacity for such hour.
 Such offers must be submitted within the time window identified in the Business Practice Manuals, must include the information identified in Sections 19.3 and 19.4, as applicable, and must conform to the format and content identified in the Business Practice Manuals.
 An offer of Voluntary Holdback may become part of the Participant's Holdback Requirement when it is included in the allocation on the Preschedule Day prescribed by Section 20.2.